-If your vehicle has a Driver Information Center (DIC), the CHECK GAS CAP message will be displayed if the fuel cap is not properly installed.
-See DIC Warnings and Messages on page 3-53 for more information.
+The CHECK GAS CAP message will be displayed in the Driver Information Center (DIC) if the fuel cap is not properly installed.
+See DIC Warnings and Messages on page 3-51 for more information.

 If a fire starts while you are refueling, do not remove the nozzle.
 Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
 Leave the area immediately.